 Recombination Analysis

-SimPlot analysis confirmed the evolutionary distinctiveness of the P. rufus Nobecovirus genome, which showed <70% amino acid similarity and <50% nucleotide similarity to HKU9, E. helvum, and R. madagascariensis genotypes across the majority of its genome length (Figure 5AB).
+SimPlot analysis confirmed the evolutionary distinctiveness of the P. rufus Nobecovirus genome, which showed <70% amino acid similarity and <50% nucleotide similarity to HKU9, E. helvum, and R. madagascariensis genotypes across the majority of its genome length (Figure 5A/B).
 Consistent with BLAST results, the P. rufus Nobecovirus genome demonstrated the highest similarity to previously described sequences in the Orf1b region, which includes RdRp.
 The R. madagascariensis Nobecoviruses, by contrast, showed >90% amino acid and nucleotide similarity to the E. helvum African lineage throughout Orf1ab, but both P. rufus and R. madagascariensis sequences diverged from all other reference genomes in the first half of the spike protein, which corresponds to the S1 subunit and includes the receptor binding domain that mediates viral entry into host cells (89).
 Further divergence for both P. rufus and R. madagascariensis Nobecoviruses was observed in the N structural protein and in the NS7 accessory genes.
 Bootscan analysis further confirmed these findings, showing that the P. rufus Nobecovirus clusters with HKU9 lineages across Orf1ab, NS3, E, and M genes but demonstrates evidence of recombination with E. helvum – R. madagascariensis African lineages in the S (particularly S1), N, and NS7 genes (Figure 5C).
 Similarly, bootscanning demonstrated that R. madagascariensis Nobecoviruses group with the E. helvum lineage across Orf1ab, NS3, E, and M but show evidence of recombination with HKU9 and P. rufus Nobecovirus in S (again, particularly S1), N, and NS7 genes (Figure 5C), thus highlighting the dynamic nature of these regions of the Nobecovirus genome.

 Discussion